Hi, I’m Nicole (she/they)

 You might wonder what therapy can offer you, and that is a fair question.
 I used to ask the same thing and I remember my first therapy session as a client, I was so nervous I got in a car accident on my way to the appointment.
 Being vulnerable and sharing a piece of yourself can be so intimidating.
 It makes sense to feel nervous.
 Reaching out for support is challenging, and can also be empowering, I commend you for considering it.

-When I am not doing therapy, I love learning and I recently participated in a year long study group focused on building awareness of and resistance to the systemic impacts on all of us, including capitalism, the patriarchy, and colonialism to name a few.
-I am now starting to learn about how that intersects with the threads of religious trauma.
+When I am not doing therapy, I love learning and am currently participated in a year long study group called ‘Not a Good Woman’, focused on building awareness of and resistance to the systemic impacts on all of us, including capitalism, the patriarchy, and colonialism to name a few.
+I am also curious about how that intersects with the threads of religious trauma.
 I am a voracious reader, a lover of delicious wine, food, and travel, and a dedicated sunset observer.
 I have recently been moonlighting as a podcast host in my downtime, and learning the new skill of podcast editing.

 Areas of Practice